top of page

 The Team’s Work and Schedule

 To that end, the Team began publishing monthly devotions in April 2024.
 That series, which recognizes our need for the Spirit’s guidance, will continue through the 2025 Synod Assembly.
 The Team also developed questions designed to guide Synod conversations that identify our common understandings about the Synod’s ministries, values, challenges, and needs.
-This will enable rostered ministers, in turn, to discern whether they are open to the call of serving as the Synod’s next Bishop.
+The resulting profile reflects the collective discernment of over 250 clergy and lay members, who shared their thoughts on the mission, challenges, and opportunities that lie ahead for the Synod and its congregations.
+The profile is made available to enable rostered ministers, in turn, to discern whether they are open to the call of serving as the Synod’s next Bishop.

 The Team’s timeline is: